Teriks/pake/docs/source/runningpake.rst

       -ti, --show-task-info
                             List all tasks along side their doc string.
 Only tasks with doc strings present will be shown.
+      --no-sync-output      Force pake to disable synchronization of task output when running with multiple jobs.
+Console output can get scrambled under the right circumstances with this turned off, but pake will run slightly faster.
       -f FILE, --file FILE  Pakefile path(s).
 This switch can be used more than once, all specified pakefiles will be executed in order with the current directory as the working